 The page that initially opens with the POWER theme settings is called “Setup Guide” and provides you a short introduction on how to work with theme settings.

 Available settings are also documented in the following sections.

 With the ‘View on:’ option at the top center, you have the ability to switch the preview of your settings to other POWER templates or pages you created with this theme.

 The colors you define here apply to all elements included in your theme templates and websites.
 We recommend you start by defining your brand colors first.

 Especially for the color settings we highly recommend using the ‘View on:’ option at the top center to switch and browse to the POWER templates or sites you already created with the POWER theme and to see how the color changes take effect.

-The colors you define here will serve as a base and be derived by more specific color settings in section “POWER” and “HubSpot Defaults” as suggested by the theme.
+The colors you define here will serve as a base and be the default for more specific color settings in sections “POWER” and “HubSpot Defaults” as suggested by the theme.
 Of course, you can perform further color changes in those categories.

 Most of the POWER modules have the ability to change between a light scheme and a dark scheme.
 This section allows to configure, which color should be used for background, text, titles, links, forms, etc. for each scheme.

 For each color scheme, you can also set the color to be used for bullet points in unordered lists (added in v23).

 You'll set the color individually for Light Scheme: